Termosolar Borges: Operations

 While traditional solar power facilities need to employ expensive energy storage techniques to ensure continuous operation in all weather conditions, the biomass hybrid configuration has eliminated that need.
 Whenever there is not enough direct sunlight to generate solar power, the facility’s biomass power generation capacity is brought online, enabling the continuous production of electricity, even at night, when the sun isn’t shining.

 The SF parabolic troughs absorb solar energy, heating a thermal oil up to 400 °C. In a steam generator (SG) the thermal oil generates saturated steam at 40 bar and the dual biomass boiler superheat this steam to 520 °C.

 When the solar portion of the plant is not operational (at night or when the sunlight is insufficient), the largest biomass boiler heats the thermal oil to 400 °C. The fluid is then routed to the power plant block.

 The second biomass boiler overcomes the thermal oil 400 °C limit, heating the produced steam.

 The biomass portion of the facility takes in timber and forestry waste as its primary feedstock.
 However, it can also be fueled in part with energy crops and agricultural residues.
 The planned biomass input is approximately 85,000 tonnes per year at 45% humidity, collected from an extended area in Catalonia, of forestry origin that comes from forests that are in an approximate radius of 80 kilometers of the plant.

 At night or in completely cloudy days (long periods without radiation) the fuel used by the boilers will be the biomass.
 The total power of the biomass boilers is 36 MWth.
 The choice of this power level for the boiler is motivated by being able to achieve at least 50% of the workload of the turbine running at night.
 Below this level, the turbine efficiency decreases sharply.

-The grate type biomass boilers from Intec Energy Systems are mainly composed of the following elements:
+The grate type biomass boilers from INTEC Energy Solutions are mainly composed of the following elements: